 Put a communication plan in place

 There are two types of communication to pay attention to during this stressful time.
 Have a plan in place for clear discourse with employees and customers.
 Customer communication can include social media posts, blog articles, newsletters, or website messaging.
-Be honest about the crisis your business is facing.
-Be honest and open about the challenges you are facing and how you are addressing any problems.
-Review our article, Small Business Communication To Ease Anxiety in Times of Crisis, for actionable advice.
+Be open and honest about the challenges you are facing and how you are addressing any problems.
+Review our article, Small Business Communication to Ease Anxiety in Times of Crisis, for some actionable advice.

 The first step is to determine how much you need.
 Work with a financial professional if you’re not sure.
 Next, look at your credit scores.
-This is key to get low cost funds when you need them.
+This is key to getting funds when you need them.
 Some types of funding include low-cost SBA loans and bank term loans.

 With research, planning, and creative strategies in place, you’ll be well positioned to face the challenges of 2022.
 The SmartBiz Small Business Blog is full of resources to help you succeed covering topics like marketing, staffing, credit scores, lending, and more.